What is a Bill of Lading?

 This only means that availability of the data will continue to grow.
 It will be essential for companies to create actionable insights from the date in real time.
 Businesses cannot afford to take a week to collect, analyze and decide.

 For over the past decade, we have made it our mission to serve as the freight back office partner to professionals in the freight industry.
 As a result, we process over 30% of all LTL BOLs in the U.S. today.
 This has given us a very keen understanding of the pain points experienced when it comes to turn-around times, quality, and exceptional accuracy rates in the freight bill entry process.

 Remote Freight Billing Solution

 Outsourcing your freight billing processes to our team of experts can provide you with the following benefits:

-DDC Intelligence is a fully customizable solution that has the capability to read and capture most BOL documents.
+Auto-Extraction & Structuring is an intelligent solution that has the capability to read and structure BOL documents in any shape or form.
+Auto-Extraction & Structuring uses machine-learning algorithms to discover, analyze, and cluster unlabeled datasets without the need for human intervention.
 And, just like people, the solution becomes smarter and more accurate with each document processed thanks to AI.

 You know it’s time for a change when it comes to automating your BOL processes, but making the change doesn’t have to break the bank.

-We’ll spend the time on the front-end understanding exactly what your infrastructure needs are and how we can customize DDC Intelligence to capture your BOL data to significantly improve accuracy rates and faster turn-around times.
+We’ll spend the time on the front-end understanding exactly what your infrastructure needs are and how we can use Auto-Extraction & Structuring to structure your BOL data to significantly improve accuracy rates and faster turn-around times.

-In the end, DDC Intelligence offers you immediate cost containment and long-term savings, improved accuracy, a streamlined bill entry process, and best of all -- an enhanced client experience.
+In the end, Auto-Extraction & Structuring offers you immediate cost containment and long-term savings, improved accuracy, a streamlined bill extraction and structuring process, and best of all -- an enhanced client experience.

 Why wait?
-Let’s start the conversation today to see how we can build a customizable freight billing solution for you.
+Let’s start the conversation today to see how DDC's Auto-Extraction & Structuring can support your success.